 The use of the non-absorbable polyprolene mesh is now standard for many surgeons.
 In some centres over 90% of patients are now treated with a mesh.
 The mesh is used to reduce the rate of recurrence of hernias.
 It was not that long ago when studies showed absorbable materials or even non-absorbable materials without a mesh had a very high recurrence rate.
-Some other centres have reported excellent results without using mesh – that is the technique of the Shouldice Clinic of Canada.

 THE MESH PROVIDES

 1. An anatomical repair.